Harmonious loci of Poncelet triangles about the incircle and their degeneracies: Preliminaries

 Under the assumptions of \cref{CircleTransformLemma}, we use the radius formula from \cref{prop:circ-r} to obtain the following:

 \begin{corollary} When the inner ellipse $\E_c$ of the Poncelet triangle family is a circle, the sum and product of the foci of $\E_{pre}$ as complex numbers are given by

 \end{corollary}

 We can now calculate explicit formulas for any Poncelet family of triangles where the inner ellipse is a circle.
-In particular, we can calculate the loci of the barycenter $X_2$ and the circumcenter $X_3$, and then use the table in \cref{app:affine-triples} to explicitly calculate the loci of many triangle centers that can be conveniently written as a linear combination of $X_1$, $X_2$, and $X_3$.
-An example for the locus of $X_1$ appears in \cite[ch.
+In particular, we can calculate the loci of the barycenter $X_2$ and the circumcenter $X_3$, and then use the table in \cref{app:affine-triples} to explicitly calculate the loci of many triangle centers that can be conveniently written as a linear combination of the incenter $X_1$, the barycenter $X_2$, and the circumcenter $X_3$.
+An example for the locus of the incenter $X_1$ appears in \cite[ch.
 7]{garcia2021-impa}.
 Many of our explicit results below are obtained by using a CAS to simplify such explicit loci expressions.